 Shore Acres / Cedar Ridge Stormwater Improvements

 Funded through a combination of utility funds and grants, this project will include two phases: design and construction.
 The first phase is scheduled to begin in fall of 2018 with the hiring of a water quality consultant to design stormwater improvements for this neighborhood, which is in the Moorings Stream watershed.
 The improvements were identified as part of the Malletts Bay Scoping Project which looked at the East / West Lakeshore Drive areas and identified opportunities for improved drainage, reduced erosion and property impacts, and improved water quality through stormwater treatment.
 In total, this project has an expected cost of $370,000 and is expected to move to construction in late 2019.
-Stay tuned for additional information about this project when it kicks off in late summer.

 Phosphorus Control Planning